 The Punch "Festschrift"

-Dr. Terrence Punch (1937-2017) was well-known in Nova Scotia for his radio talks, the speeches he made, and the number of people he knew, and his deep long-term organizational involvements, but he was also a prodigious writer with a resumé of publications running to a hundred pages.
+Dr. Terrence Punch (1937-2017) was well-known in Nova Scotia for his radio talks, the speeches he made, the number of people he knew, and his deep long-term organizational involvements, but he was also a prodigious writer with a resumé of publications running to a hundred pages.
 We are honouring him with a book of essays.

 Terry was one of the founders of GANS, its President from 1982-1988, and a regular contributor to The Nova Scotia Genealogist journal for many years.
 The year after his death, we organized a commemorative talk by a colleague of his, Dr. Bruce Elliott of Carleton University.
 We announced then that we wanted to prepare a "festschrift" in his honour.